Vacancies

 New opportunities added daily.
 Powered by Be Collective.->

-Volunteer Now is seeking to recruit a team member responsible for promoting and developing youth volunteering, youth social action and supporting volunteer involving organisations as they involve young people as volunteers.
+Volunteer Now is a dynamic, person-centred organisation (IIP Gold recipient) offering hybrid and flexible working, health and pension benefits.
+We're seeking a Youth Engagement Co-ordinator responsible for promoting and developing youth volunteering, recognition, youth social action and supporting volunteer involving organisations as they involve young people as volunteers.

 Applicants will have a relevant qualification (degree level) or three years’ experience in supporting young people within the last 5 years.